-The Commission is pleased to take note of the Teachers Experiencing the Arctic (TEA) program at the National Science Foundation.
-This program takes teachers to the Arctic for research experiences during their summer recess.
+The Commission is pleased to note the work of the Office of Polar Programs at the National Science Foundation enabling the involvement of teachers in research activities in the Arctic for research experiences during their summer recess.
 The result is that teachers gain a new understanding of the modes of research, the importance of the Arctic, and an excitement which can only result from actually participating in the research endeavor.
 This enthusiasm is then transmitted to all the student influenced by these teachers over the ensuing years with the result that research in the Arctic is understood and appreciated by a growing number of citizens.

-The Commission approves of the NSF-TEA program and urges its continuation and expansion.
+The Commission approves of the NSF Office of Polar Program's efforts to involve teachers in Arctic Research and urges its continuation and expansion.